-This guide contains an overview of the benefits you have built up before 1 April 2012, which have been transferred in to the RMSPS.
-This guide is for people who joined before 1 April 1987.
+This guide contains an overview of the benefits you have built up before 1 April 2012, which have been transferred to the RMSPS.
+This guide is for people who joined between 1 April 1987 and 31 March 2008.
 You may also have benefits in the Royal Mail Pension Plan (RMPP) if you continued to pay in to the Royal Mail pension arrangements from 1 April 2012.
-For further information on the RMPP, you will need to visit the RMPP website www.royalmailpensionplan.co.uk
+You will need to visit the RMPP website (www.royalmailpensionplan.co.uk) if you built up any benefits in Royal Mail's pension arrangements from 1 April 2012.

-The information in this guide is only intended to be a summary of the benefits in Sections A and B. The key differences between Section A and B are explained on page 13.
+The information in this guide is only intended to be a summary of the benefit provisions of Section C.